Camp Lejeune Environmental Contamination

-Chase Brockstedt is the lead partner of BMBFC's injury litigation department and has served as leadership in trailblazing environmental cases, including as co-lead counsel in the case against Mountaire to reach a $205 million settlement.
+Chase Brockstedt is the lead partner of BMBF's injury litigation department and has served as leadership in trailblazing environmental cases, including as co-lead counsel in the case against Mountaire to reach a $205 million settlement.
 In addition to environmental experience, Chase has substantial experience navigating personal injury claims, dealing with complicated health care issues, and winning several multi-million-dollar recoveries in damages for pain, suffering, and permanent injuries.

-Brent Ceryes is a partner at BMBFC who focuses on environmental law, personal injury, and healthcare litigation.
+Brent Ceryes is a partner at BMBF who focuses on environmental law, personal injury, and healthcare litigation.
 Brent's experience litigating complex environmental and personal injury cases will enable him to help guide significant decisions in the litigation.
 He has served as class counsel in the landmark environmental case against Mountaire and as counsel on large class action cases against health care providers, including $123 million and $190 million settlements.

 Matthew P. Legg

-Matthew P. Legg is a VA accredited attorney at BMBFC representing clients in a variety of mass tort and class action matters.
+Matthew P. Legg is a VA accredited attorney at BMBF representing clients in a variety of mass tort and class action matters.
 He has worked in critical roles on behalf of individuals exposed to toxic chemicals from groundwater pollution, including in the $205 settlement for people harmed by chicken processing plant, Mountaire.
 A rising star in litigation, Matthew has been named a Super Lawyers’ Rising Star for the past two years and to the National Trial Lawyer’s top 40 under 40 list for three years in a row.

 Catherine M. Cramer

-Catherine M. Cramer is an accomplished litigator at BMBFC on the Mass Tort and Environmental Litigation team.
+Catherine M. Cramer is an accomplished litigator at BMBF on the Mass Tort and Environmental Litigation team.
 She has worked on environmental cases with large landmark settlements, including recent work on a team that obtained a $205 million class action settlement for groundwater contamination claims.
 Catherine was also recently named a Super Lawyer Rising Star in 2022.